-10 Appendix A: Data Breach Incident Reporting

-- A These are the details that will be required when you submit a Data Breach.
+Appendix 1 Data Breach Incident Reporting - These are the details that will be required when you submit a Data Breach.

-All individuals working for the University or handling personal data on behalf of the University are required to adhere to the Data Protection & Data Breach Policy and be aware of obligations and procedures in the event of a data security breach for reporting as soon as possible. - Incidents and breaches must be reported immediately to your line manager and to the Data Protection Officer. - The details must be completed and submitted via the Support portal as soon as the Data breach actual or suspected has been identified the University is required to report relevant data breaches to the ICO within 72 hours. - f you have any issues reporting please email dataprotection@hull.ac.uk - Out of Hours The should also be sent to the University secretary and CSIRT@hull.ac.uk - Please see guidance section overleaf to complete.
+All individuals working for the University or handling personal data on behalf of the University are required to adhere to the Data Protection & Data Breach Policy and be aware of obligations and procedures in the event of a data security breach for reporting as soon as possible.

+- Incidents and breaches must be reported immediately to your line manager and to the Data Protection Officer. - The details must be completed and submitted via the Support portal as soon as the Data breach actual or suspected has been identified the University is required to report relevant data breaches to the ICO within 72 hours. - f you have any issues reporting please email dataprotection@hull.ac.uk - Out of Hours The should also be sent to the University secretary and CSIRT@hull.ac.uk - Please see guidance section overleaf to complete.
-Data and Time of Breach / Incident

-Faculty/ Department

-Description of the (see guidance no te 2)

-Breach / Incident and

-how it occurred

-1 1 al Identifiers e.g. name, Identification data - e.g. usernames,

-contact detail nancial Data e.g. Bank passwords

-If a Data Breach has Details Haliciat Data e.g. Dalik Health Data

-occurred - please mark Location Data 3 Criminal Convictions / Offences

-all categories that were Trade Union N Official Documents e.g. Driving Licence

-included in the breach Sex Life Data Genetic or Biometric Data

-motuaca in the breach Political Opin Not yet known

-see guidance Section 3) - Please State:

-Other - pleas e state:

-How many data Number Categories (Please see guida nce section 4)

-subjects have been Trainibility , , , , , , , , , , , , , , , , , , ,

-affected?

-Number of personal

-data records

-concerned (if applicable)

-Describe, identify any (See guidance section 5) ction 5)

-potential risks and

-impact to the affected

-data subjects(s) given

-the sensitivity of the

-data and any other

-risks identified.

-What actions have (see guidant ction 6)

-already been taken to

-recover the breach or

-mitigate the risk
+Data and Time of Breach / Incident Faculty/ Department Description of the Breach / Incident and how it occurred (see guidance note 2) Basic personal Identifiers e.g. name, Identification data - e.g. usernames, If a Data Breach has contact details Economic / Financial Data e.g. Bank Details passwords Health Data occurred - please mark Location Data Criminal Convictions / Offences all categories that were Trade Union Membership Official Documents e.g. Driving Licence included in the breach Sex Life Data Genetic or Biometric Data Political Opinions Any of the 9 Protected Characteristic (Not yet known Groups (see guidance Section 3) - Please State: Other - please state: Oroups (see guivance dection s) - 1 tease state.
+How many data subjects have been affected?
+Number Categories (Please see guidance section 4) Number of personal data records concerned (if applicable) Describe, identify any potential risks and (See guidance section 5) impact to the affected data subjects(s) given the sensitivity of the data and any other risks identified.
+What actions have (see guidance section 6) (see guidance section of already been taken to recover the breach or mitigate the risk

-Have the data subjects

-been made aware?
+Have the data subjects been made aware?
 If so when and by whom?

 Type of Breach (see guidance section 7)

-Person Completing this submission:
+Person Completing this

+submission:

 Name/Job Title

 Date & Time Completed